Volunteer-Led Money Workshops

 Our volunteer programme connects volunteers from the financial sector with schools to deliver financial education workshops.

-Volunteers are trained by The Money Charity to deliver our Volunteer Money Workshop which is for 11 to 16 year olds.
-Our training is interactive, including group work and debate as well as a chance for employee volunteers to practice their public speaking skills and familiarise themselves with the teaching materials.
+Volunteers are trained by The Money Charity to deliver our Volunteer Money Workshop, which is for 11 to 16-year-olds.
+Our training is interactive, including group work and debate, as well as a chance for employee volunteers to practise their public speaking skills and familiarise themselves with the teaching materials.

-The volunteer programme offers a great professional development training opportunity for staff to help them develop new skills and confidence.
+The volunteer programme offers great professional development training opportunities for staff, to help them develop new skills and confidence.
 The programme ties in well with CSR initiatives and employee engagement as well as allowing organisations to build relationships with local schools.